The Orrick Library Seminar Series

 CLE Credits Available: Y

-Vanessa A. Liborio Garrido de Sousa is a member of the International Arbitration practice group.
-Her practice focuses on complex, high-value disputes involving major infrastructure construction projects, consortia and joint venture agreements, sales of goods, collateral management agreements, insurance coverage, aviation and consultancy agreements.
+Vanessa Liborio Garrido de Sousa, Co-Leader of the Geneva office, is a multilingual arbitration lawyer with over 20 years of experience focusing on complex, high-value disputes involving major infrastructure construction projects, consortia and joint venture agreements, sales of goods, collateral management agreements, insurance coverage and consultancy agreements.

 Prior to joining Orrick, Vanessa practiced for Swiss and international firms based in Geneva and Miami.